 Get Yourself the Perfect Camper Vehicle

 This is the first thing that needs to be done.
-It will take time and research to find a good RV for you, but it is worth the effort to make this trip as comfortable as possible.
+Finding a good RV for you will take time and research, but it is worth the effort to make this trip as comfortable as possible.
 Think about what RV accessories are important for your travels before settling on one camper vehicle or another.
 Think about the amenities you want in your RV as well- some campers offer more than others, and this should be considered when making your decision.

 Some things need to be checked before purchasing an RV; for example, if you need a tow vehicle, make sure that the RV can be towed by your car or truck.
-Also, if you are considering a fifth-wheel or travel trailer, it is important to check the maximum tow weights for your car and RV before making any commitments.
+Also, if you are considering a fifth-wheel or travel trailer, checking the maximum tow weights for your car and RV before making any commitments is important.

 A camper vehicle can be expensive, so there may not be an option of buying more than one type of RV to find what suits you best.
 Make sure that you are researching the campers that best suit your needs before committing to buy.

 Do not pack everything at once.
 Create a packing list with the essentials and start from there to see what you really need for your RV trip before making any commitments on how much weight you can carry in your vehicle.
 This is also important because it will make it easier to move things around inside your camper if needed.